heartcombo/simple_form/README.md

           password: 'Change password'
 ```

-This way **SimpleForm** will figure out the right translation for you, based on the action being
+This way **Simple Form** will figure out the right translation for you, based on the action being
 rendered.
 And to be a little bit DRYer with your locale file, you can specify defaults for all
 models under the 'defaults' key: